EUR

 Check-in Alimos / Athens

-You can check in quietly in Alimos after your flight on Saturday.
+You can check in quietly at Alimos after your flight on Saturday.
 We will not leave until Sunday.
 Take the time for the check-in extensively and possibly grab an Uber to the centre of Athens or Piraeus.
-Meeting and reception are in the temporary office of Tubber at the harbour.
+The meeting and reception are in the temporary office of Tubber at the harbour.
 You can board your sailing yacht or catamaran at 5 p.m.

 Day 2